nathanrooy/taxicab/README.md

 taxicab.distance.shortest_route(G, orig, dest)
 ```
 Parameters:
-- G : (networkx.MultiDiGraph) – input graph
+- G : (networkx.MultiDiGraph) - input graph
-- orig : (tuple) – a (lat, lng) or (y, x) point
+- orig : (tuple) - a (lat, lng) or (y, x) point
-- dest : (tuple) – a (lat, lng) or (y, x) point
+- dest : (tuple) - a (lat, lng) or (y, x) point

 Returns: (tuple)
-- route[0] : float – distance in meters of computed route.
+- route[0] or route.length : float - distance in meters of computed route.
-- route[1] : path – list of node IDs constituting the shortest path (this is identical to routes found in OSMnx).
+- route[1] or route.ndoes : path - list of node IDs constituting the shortest path (this is identical to routes found in OSMnx).
-- route[2] : `shapely.geometry.linestring.LineString` – a partial edge representing the first non-complete edge in the route.
+- route[2] or route.orig_edge : `shapely.geometry.linestring.LineString` - a partial edge representing the first non-complete edge in the route.
-- route[3] : `shapely.geometry.linestring.LineString` – a partial edge representing the last non-complete edge in the route.
+- route[3] or route.dest_edge : `shapely.geometry.linestring.LineString` - a partial edge representing the last non-complete edge in the route.
 - Note that if a route is successfully computed the distance will always be returned.
 However, depending on the length of the route and the underlying network, elements 1, 2, or 3 may be `null`.

 ```python
 taxicab.plot.plot_graph_route()
 ```
-Used exactly the same way as `osmnx.plot.plot_graph_route` except that it uses the route produced by Taxicab instead.
+Used exactly the same way as `osmnx.plot.plot_graph_route` except that it uses the route (named tuple) produced by Taxicab instead.
 See OSMnx function reference [<a href="https://osmnx.readthedocs.io/en/stable/osmnx.html#osmnx.plot.plot_graph_route">here</a>]

-## Performance Considerations
-Coming soon...